 Your completed coursework will serve you well at Greensboro College, but because of the distinct serial nature of the program, some of your AP courses and/or completed college work may not apply to the program’s requirements.

 AP Courses and the Honors College: Courses designated as HON may not be exempted through AP credit.
 Credit will instead be awarded in the following manner:

 - AP English: First-year honors students presenting an AP English examination score of 4 or 5 will receive 4 hours of elective credit for a 2000-level literature course.

 - AP History: First-year honors students presenting appropriate AP examination scores will receive credit and exemption according to normal College policy.
 (Please see the “Advanced Placement” section of the Academic Catalog for the complete College policy regarding Advanced Placement.)

 Student Honors Committee

 Make a difference and play along the way.
 The George Center for Honors Studies is more than an academic regimen.
-You can join the fun – even help plan it! – of extracurricular activities; in the past, these activities have included attending theatre, publishing a website, blogging, community service (nearby and country-wide), white water rafting, travel to Washington, D.C., among other special interests.
+The Student Honors Committee plans a variety of extracurricular activities; in the past, these activities have included attending theatre, publishing a website, blogging, community service (nearby and country-wide), white water rafting, and traveling to Washington, D.C., among other special interests.
 You can join the fun and make your honors experience what you want it to be.